Conditional Statements

 Simple EVALUATE -

-EVALUATE has only one condition and validates a single variable against multiple values.
-The statements under the WHEN that match the variable value get executed.
+EVALUATE validates a single variable against multiple values.
+The WHEN statement has valid values, and the statements block under the WHEN that match the value get executed.

 Example - Displaying weekday using day number in week.